 Eq.~\ref{E:delta_Clx} is the Gaussian variance that assumes all multipole modes are independent.
-This is a good approximation on large scales, but on small scales in the Poisson regime, non-Gaussian contribution to the covariance needs to be accounted for.
+This is a good approximation on large scales, but on small scales in the Poisson regime, a non-Gaussian contribution to the covariance needs to be accounted for.
 Therefore, we also consider the trispectrum contribution to the variance.
-The cross-power spectrum covariance is thus
+The cross power spectrum covariance is thus

 where $\delta^K$ is the Kronecker delta, $\Omega_{\rm sur}=4\pi f_{\rm sky}$ is the survey area in solid angle, and $\mathcal{T}^{gIgI}(\ell,\ell')$ is the trispectrum of the galaxy and intensity field \citep{2018PhRvD..97l3539S}.